-I chose to drop all of the available sessions at the exact same time and keep them available for four weeks, so there was no limitation on how many speakers I could bring in.
+I chose to schedule all of the sessions throughout a single day and keep them available for four weeks, so there was no limitation on how many speakers I could bring in.
 In fact, with my second summit, I allowed a couple of new speakers to join in the weekend before it went live.
 I would not recommend this though and will explain why in the next section.

 Once you’ve determined to do a summit, planning the summit itself is only part of the project.
 Promotion of the summit—getting as many qualified eyeballs on your event as possible—is critical.

 You’ll want to think about audience, timing, pricing, solutions, length and more.
 You need to take note of and leverage every existing channel and marketing asset you currently have, as well as involve your speakers and influencers.

 I mentioned above that HeySummit will automatically and dynamically create speaker graphics for you.
 However, if you have any last-minute changes in speakers or topics, those graphics will all be updated accordingly and anywhere you’re using them will need to have replacements.